ivangfr/springboot-react-social-login/README.md

 - **Automatic Endpoints Test**

-  - Open a terminal and make sure you are in `springboot-react-social-login` root folder;
+  - Open a terminal and make sure you are in the `springboot-react-social-login` root folder;

   - Run the following script:
     ```